Siddhantaternos/Complexity/README.md

 * Start with **01_intuition**
 * Don’t move forward until you can **explain the topic in your own words**
 * Every example should answer: **“What grows when input grows?”**
-* Use this alongside problem-solving platforms (LeetCode, DSA practice)
+* Use this alongside problem solving platforms (LeetCode, DSA practice)

 ---